 Observability vs. application monitoring

 Application monitoring remains important, but it's only part of the whole picture.
-While monitoring works with predefined alerts, observability allows...
-Investigate unexpected scenarios., without relying on pre-established rules.
+While monitoring works with predefined alerts, observability allows for the investigation of unexpected scenarios without relying on pre-established rules.

 In practice, this means: